narduzzi/Narduzzi/README.md

-I'm PhD student working in the exciting field of neuromorphic computing.
+I'm a PhD student working in the exciting field of neuromorphic computing.
 With a deep interest in the intersection of neuroscience and computer science, I am dedicated to exploring and advancing the capabilities of neuromorphic systems to create brain-inspired computing solutions.

 <div align="center">
 <img src="./stats.svg">